myrthereuver/ExpertInteractionsZeroShotSexism/README.md

 Code for GPT zero shot classification is in the notebook `ZeroShot_Classification_with_Definitions.ipynb` This folder also contains a `requirements.txt` with requirements, but the most important versioning is `openai==1.51.2`

-Python notebook xxxx.ipynb for post processing of results + evaluation
+Python notebook `xxxx.ipynb` for post processing of results + evaluation

 #### LLaMa:
-(1) Python notebook xxxx.ipynb for running predictions
+Python notebook `xxxx.ipynb` for running predictions

-(2) Python notebook xxxx.ipynb for post processing of results + evaluation
+Python notebook `xxxx.ipynb` for post processing of results + evaluation

 **Results:**

+Dictionary `xxxx.pkl` of predictions of
-(1) Dictionary xxxx.pkl dictionary of predictions
+GPT and Dictionary `xxxx.pkl` of predictions of LLaMa

-(2) Dictionary xxxx.pkl of the metrics (F1, accuracy, classification report) of the classification results per dataset and participant
+Dictionary `xxxx.pkl` for LLaMa and Dictionary `xxxx.pkl`  of the metrics (F1, accuracy, classification report) of the classification results per dataset and participant.

-(3) Python notebook xxxx.ipynb presenting in its output the modelling results over each dataset, by each expert
+Python notebook `xxxx.ipynb` presenting in its output the modelling results over each dataset, by each expert.